 - Sick Leave Application Letter: Format & Samples

-Luckily for those who have been looking for an apt answer for “how to write work experience in resume,” we have enlisted the sure-shot points that will get you noticed in the eyes of the recruiter.
+Luckily for those who have been looking for an apt answer for “how to write work experience in a resume,” we have enlisted the sure-shot points that will get you noticed in the eyes of the recruiter.
 For this section of your resume, use the month-year format (ex.
 May 2018-Jan 2019) to describe your stint in a company.
-In case, you have short gaps than mention the years only and if the gaps are long, give a brief explanation, “why.”
+In case, you have short gaps then mention the years only and if the gaps are long, give a brief explanation, of “why.”

 Impact and responsibilities:

-Touch-over the skills and responsibilities you have had in your last job in a brief.
+A touch over the skills and responsibilities you have had in your last job in a brief.
 Describe if you have handled any project previously.
 Let the responsibility be followed by an important impact your project made.